Seaman's Beverages: History

 The bottling plant in Charlottetown was closed down and converted into a depot for soda produced in Moncton.
 The Moncton bottling plant took over production for the brand.
 Before the acquisition, Seaman's products were sold around the Maritimes, Toronto, and Montreal.
-Before the brand was discontinued it is mostly sold in Prince Edward Island, but they could occasionally be found elsewhere in the Maritimes.
+Before the brand was discontinued, it was mostly sold in Prince Edward Island, but they could occasionally be found elsewhere in the Maritimes.
 Pepsi distribution on Prince Edward Island was managed by a local company, and the depot was occupied by a local food products supplier.

 In 2010, The Pepsi Bottling Group and PepsiAmericas were purchased by PepsiCo.
 In early 2020, Pepsi discontinued the brand due to low demand.

 Flavours

 Over its history, the company has produced a range of flavours, including: